jmohler1970/Owasp/README.md

 # Here is the long story...

+No single programmer can come up with ways to protect against all threats.
 Any input that your website accepts has to treated as if it were hostile and / or malformed.
-No single programmer can come up with ways to protect against all threats.

 Let me complain for a bit.
 About 5 years ago, I had deal with a graphic designer who did not like Bootstrap.
 He thought he could do responsive design better then Bootstrap 2.
 I have to admit that he made some very impressive results.
 I tried to convince management that his approach was a dead end.
 They really liked him a lot, so they let him do his thing for many years.
 But something happened along the way.
 Bootstrap got better and better and there was no way he could keep up.
 Every project he had ended being a maintenance nightmare.
-At the time of this writting, Bootstrap's Github project has over 29,000 issues that have been worked.
+At the time of this writing, Bootstrap's Github project has over 29,000 issues that have been worked.
 That is quite a body of knowledge that has been built up.
 I would be foolish to think I could out do that.

 # OWASP
 OWASP implements its recommendations in a project called ESAPI.
 ESAPI currently does not have activity like Bootstrap.
 It works with things like character encodings.
 These are not things that change particularly fast.
 Don't mistake the lack of development activity for lack of importance.